 If you don’t visit Sydney while you’re in Australia, you’re mad.
 It’s as simple as that!
 Sydney is an amazing city and with two of the most recognisable moments in the country, the Harbour Bridge and Opera House, you have to visit to see them.

 Words don’t do justice to how incredible the bridge and the opera house are in person.
 You have to see them to appreciate their beauty.
 The good thing is that there are many more things to do in Sydney as well as visit these icons of Australia.

-One of them is to visit another icon, Bondi beach.
-It’s a beautiful if busy, place to visit on a sunny day.
+One of them is to visit another icon, Bondi Beach.
+It’s a beautiful beach if busy, place to visit on a sunny day.
 The Bondi to Bronte coastal walk is a must-do when you’re there.
-You get to appreciate the beauty of the area as well as check some other great beaches too!
+You get to appreciate the beauty of the area as well as check out some other great beaches too!

 Sydney is without a doubt one of the best places to visit in Australia.
 It’s a marvellous city with a lot of history and a lot to see!